Master of Arts in Public Relations and Digital Communications

 Full-Time / Part-Time & Blended Delivery

-The programme runs full-time over one year with two semesters and an August dissertation submission.
+The programme runs full-time for over one year with two semesters and an August dissertation submission.
 It is also run part-time over four semesters in two years with eight of the modules delivered through ‘blended learning’ where learners view lectures and related reading online at their convenience.
 Candidates are encouraged to contact the faculty to discuss our flexible, student-oriented timetabling.
 September and February commencements are facilitated.

 How to Apply